-The Food Shelf is open to anyone in need of groceries.
-It does not matter where you live or how much money your household earns.
+The Food Shelf is open to everyone.
+It does not matter where you live, your job status, or your income.
 It is available as a one-time resource or for longer periods of time.

 We’ve had conversations with Upper Valley residents looking out for their neighbors who are concerned that they don’t “qualify” for the Food Shelf or they should leave the food for someone else who needs it more.
 We want to assure you that there is enough to go around.
 And we don’t want anyone to have to choose between food and their health or paying bills.